Otumian-empire/articles/github token.md

 - At the right, click on `Generate token`
 - Give the token a name or description and check some privileges you want to give to the token
 - Click `Generate token`, a green button at the bottom of the page
-- Copy the token and save it somewhere safe (It will still be there when you check it)
+- Copy the token and save it somewhere safely (It will still be there when you check it)
-- If the token is forgetten or you could not save it, the regenerate it.
+- If the token is forgotten or you could not save it, regenerate it.

-## Add token to vscode
+## Add token to git

-vscode is my go-to text editor for my all-round developement.
-The token would be used as the password.
+vscode is my go-to text editor for my all-round development.
+Entering the `username` and `token` every time is a nuisance.
+We would add the `token` globally to git.
+For a specific application, we can add the token locally.
+The `token` would be used as the password.

 - `git config --global credential.helper store`
 - Now clone, push or pull with `username` and copied `token` instead of the `password`